 - Competitors using the same tags may pose a threat to your business by showing up in related videos section

-- Being largest social media channel, videos on FB tend to get faster views
+- Being the largest social media channel, videos on FB tend to get faster views

 - Video ads are likely to go viral on FB